BedrockStreaming/tech.bedrockstreaming.com/_posts/2023-06-12-gradle-convention-plugins.md

 ### Code reuse

-The direction of the industry's Gradle best practices is evident, with numerous talks and blog posts from big tech companies and even Gradle itself emphasizing the use of convention plugins.
+The direction of Gradle best practices in our industry is evident, with numerous talks and blog posts from big tech companies and even Gradle itself emphasizing the use of convention plugins.

 While the name may sound intimidating, convention plugins are actually pretty straightforward.
 They are Gradle plugins that can be applied to each module, ensuring consistent configuration across all of them.

 Convention plugins offer the advantages of build scripts and the elimination of duplicate configuration, all without the need for a dependency on the root project.
 The convention plugin is an isolated project, which could be stored in your monorepo, but could very well be stored in a completely different place.
-Unlike build scripts, it's compiled and instantiated only once, and is then *called* once for each module.
+Unlike build scripts, it's compiled and instantiated only once, and is then ×*called** once for each module.

 Creating a convention plugin is similar to creating any custom Gradle plugin.
 If you haven't had to do this yet, it looks like this: